 Additionally, support for CentOS Linux 8 has been cut short, from May 31, 2029 to December 31, 2021.

-When Linux support ends, your best option will be to upgrade CentOS 8 to Stream, which is a small delta and has regular updates like traditional CentOS Linux releases.
+When Linux support ends, your best option will be to migrate CentOS 8 to Stream, which is a small delta and has regular updates like traditional CentOS Linux releases.

 Although the Linux Community is not quiet happy with the Red Hat decision.
 They have initiated a new project named Rocky Linux, that aims to function as a downstream build just as CentOS had done previously, building releases after they have been added to the upstream vendor, not before.
 There is not currently an ETA for Rocky Linux release.
 Let’s see if it meets the Linux user expectations.